 Potential businesses of a wallet service provider should ensure that the service provider has contingency plans for a range of adverse outcomes.
 At a minimum, the service provider should have controls to prevent or mitigate insider misappropriation and credible plans for transferring of customer assets in the case of a significant service disruption or insolvency event.
 In addition, service providers should offer options for the backup and recovery of key materials to mitigate against inadvertent loss.
 Service providers that cannot meet these criteria may have significant risk vulnerabilities, even with low probability.

-Summary of Key Considerations and Reg Flags
+Summary of Key Considerations and Red Flags

 The table below summarizes the key considerations discussed above and highlights potential red flags for each wallet type and service provider.

-Wallet & Custody Types Key Considerations and Potential “Red Flags”
+Wallet & Custody Types | Key Considerations and Potential “Red Flags” |

-(Custody Technology Service Provider)
+Non-Custodial Wallet or Embedded Wallet (Custody Technology Service Provider) |

 Consideration: End-user holds the controlling key share.
 Only end users should be able to initiate transactions.

+🔴 Red Flag: The service provider advertises as non-custodial, but possesses key material sufficient to allow it to access wallets and initiate transactions.
+The service provider may be deemed a type of custodian and found to be operating without a required license. 🔴 Red Flag: The service provider can unilaterally block transactions or freeze accounts.
+This is evidence that the service provided is custodial and, therefore, may require a license to offer the service.
 The consequences of detecting any of the red flags described above are serious.
 The service provider may be operating outside of compliance with applicable law of the service.
-This may also negatively impact businesses of such service providers and their liability for services provided to end users end users.
+This may also negatively impact businesses of such service providers and their liability for services provided to end users end users. |

-(Custody Technology Service Provider)
+Direct Custody (Custody Technology Service Provider) |

 Consideration: The business should hold the controlling key share to initiate transactions.

-(Subcustodian)
+Subcustody (Subcustodian) |

 Consideration: The licensing framework of subcustodians may not be suitable for digital asset management or customer business requirements.

-🔴 Red Flag: The licensing framework places activity prohibitions on the subcustodian such that service is not suitable for the desired business purpose.
+🔴 Red Flag: Service is offered without a license and/or insufficient licensing. 🔴 Red Flag: The license obtained in a less than reputable jurisdiction. 🔴 Red Flag: The licensing framework is ill-suited to digital asset custody, raising security concerns. 🔴 Red Flag: The licensing framework places activity prohibitions on the subcustodian such that service is not suitable for the desired business purpose. |

 Understanding the market for digital asset wallets is a foundational step for all businesses operating in the digital asset space.
 It is more than just selecting a custody solution; it involves understanding various custody models, their nuances, and their distinct implications.
 Companies must be vigilant in their assessment of these providers and potential risks.
 Recognizing red flags and ensuring that your service provider adheres to relevant regulations minimizes potential legal pitfalls and reinforces the security of your business’s digital asset strategy.